gaapt/gaapt.github.io/_posts/2017-10-30-On-technological-discussions.md

 There only exists the recognition of technology, at its own ontology, existence, historicity.

-There is recognition, analysis, acknoledgment, remembrance, embracement.
-Choose a word.
+There is analysis, acknoledgment, remembrance, embracement.

-But there is no willfull strings or spades capable of forcing a given direction the autonomous and behemothic vehicle that rides itself.
+Yet, there is no willfull strings or spades capable of forcing a given direction the autonomous and behemothic vehicle that rides itself.

 And as such, technology is never an object of oneself.